Kavajë Clock Tower

-The Clock Tower of Kavajë (Kulla e Sahatit të Kavajës) is a monument of cultural heritage located in Kavajë, Albania.
+The Clock Tower of Kavajë (Kulla e Sahatit të Kavajës) is a monument of cultural heritage from the late Ottoman period located in Kavajë, Albania.
 It was recognized as a cultural heritage site (cat.
 I) by the Institute of Sciences through decision no. 586, dated March 17, 1948.

 History

 Historical records of 17th century Kavajë are derived from the written accounts of Ottoman explorer Evliya Çelebi, who visited the town in 1670.
 He described a picturesque settlement situated on a broad, flat and fertile plain at the edge of a bay extending from the gulf, surrounded by lush gardens and vineyards.
 It had 400 one- and two-story terraced houses made of stone, with tiled roofs and charming gardens, ponds and fountains.
 The town was organized into four quarters and included four congregational mosques, two madrassas, three mekteps, two dervish tekkes and a bustling bazaar with 200 properly maintained shops.

 In 1829, G.B.
 Margaroli, in his dictionary "La Turchia ovvero l’Impero Ottomano", highlighted the stone construction and notable architectural features of the town’s main buildings.
 During the 19th century, Kavajë was visited by several European dignitaries, namely: David Urquhart (1831), Joseph Müller (1838), Georg von Hahn (1847–1850) and Hyacinthe Hecquard (1858), all of whom provided statistical data on the local population but did not mention the clock tower.

 English painter Edward Lear was the first to document the clock tower, capturing it in three pencil drawings on October 12, 1848.

 The precise date and history of the clock tower's construction are detailed in a chronogram found on its western side.
 The Ottoman text, translated into Albanian by orientalist Vexhi Buharaja, reads:

 “Praise be to God, the time has come to build the (tower) of the clock.
 The reconstruction is a blessing to Mir Ibrahim.
 Oh God, protect the builder and safeguard him from dangers!
 (To find the year) count the word tarikh, add two (letters), and then he (to whom such a thing happens) remains an orphan.”

 Although the descriptive language may seem somewhat unintelligible today, it likely held a meaning of significance at the time.

 Pencil drawing of the clock tower and Kubelie mosque by Edward Lear (October 12, 1848).